Alexis;

 it.
 Let us not despair.
 Our Business is to look forwards, and hope for the best.

-But, my Friends, I am afraid, we stay too long in one Place.
-What next is to be
+But, my Friends, I am afraid, we stay too long in one

-done for our common Safety?
-Let us lose no Time, for the Enemy is not far off.”
+Place.
+What next is to be done for our common Safety?
+Let us lose no Time, for

-Danger (say they) is exceeding great, and the Safety of our Person is our only
+The Danger (say they) is exceeding great, and the Safety of our

-Aim.
-If we accomplish that, we are indifferent what becomes of ourselves.
-We
+Person is our only Aim.
+If we accomplish that, we are indifferent what becomes

-Byway are so strictly guarded
+High-Roads and Byway are so strictly guarded by different Parties,

-by different Parties, that there is no passing them; and yet it is proper that
+that there is no passing them; and yet it is proper that you should make your

-Continent.
-You arc sought after as being in the Habit of a Shepherdess; no
+Way down to the Continent.
+You arc sought after as being in the Habit of a

-in that Habit, and boldly resolve
+be equipped in that Habit, and boldly resolve to fall a Sacrifice

-to fall a Sacrifice for your Preservation.”
+for your Preservation.”

-struck with this surprising Instance of Heroism, could not help
+Alexis, struck with this surprising

-being shocked at the Proposa1.
-He commanded them to give over the Thoughts,
+Instance of Heroism, could not help being shocked at the Proposa1.
+He commanded

-telling, “That rather than any of his brave Followers should fall to
+them to give over the Thoughts, telling, “That rather than any of his brave

-facilitate his Escape, he will skulk from Corner to Corner in the narrow Limits
+Followers should fall to facilitate his Escape, he will skulk from Corner

-I am not insensible of the present Danger, (continues he) but there is something that tells me
+of the present Danger, (continues he) but there is something that tells me

 the Sanguinarians shall